AdaCore/spark2014/lrm/source/introduction.rst

 Many invalid |SPARK| programs are also valid Ada 2012 programs.
 An incorrect |SPARK| program with, say, inconsistent dataflow annotations or undischarged proof obligations can still be executed as long as the Ada compiler in question finds nothing objectionable.
-What one gives up in this case is the formal proof of the absence of run-time errors, the static checking of dataflow dependencies, and the formal proof that the program implements its specifications (contracts and invariants).

 There is an important caveat that must accompany the assertion that
 |SPARK| is, in the sense described above, a subset of Ada 2012. |SPARK|